simjanos-dev/LinguaCafe/README.md

+## Development note
+This got much more popular than I thought it would be.
+I expected maybe a dozen people who would be interested in it, and I was planning on developing it bit by bit.
+I will need some time to address every issue and add all the new requested features.
+I haven't used git with an open source project before, so it is a bit overwhelming.

 ## LinguaCafe
 LinguaCafe is a free self-hosted software that helps language learners learn vocabulary by reading.
 It provides a set of tools to read, look up unknown words and review them later on as effortlessly as possible.